-These programming steps apply only to the 1835 and 1837 systems with an LCD display.
-The keypad on these telephone entry systems have all the letters of the alphabet, the numbers 0 through 9, and a space key printed on it.
+The keypad on this telephone entry system has all the letters of the alphabet, the numbers 0 through 9, and a space key printed on it.
 This allows the keypad to be used to program all names and numbers into the systems electronic directory.